What does the day in the life of an exercise, sport and nutrition student look like?

 Paul: What we do is we don't shy away from the unpredictability of it.
-I think that scares a lot of people and understandably so, people like to have control.
+I think that scares a lot of people and understandably so – people like to have control.
 But one of the things that we do within our degrees is we scaffold things.
-So we start off nice and gentle, safe, supportive environments, students have the supportive tutors and lecturers around.
+So we start off nice and gentle with safe, supportive environments and students have the supportive tutors and lecturers around.
 There are progressive steps.

-Students are given a variety of experiences, so people aren't just from in one area, they get to know what the field looks like, the nuances of the field in different spaces, different contexts, we find the more that we can do that, the more comfortable students get with unpredictability.
+Students are given a variety of experiences, so people aren't from only one area – they get to know what the field looks like and the nuances of the field in different spaces and different contexts.
+We find the more that we can do that, the more comfortable students get with unpredictability.

 What are the most valuable skills you've learned as part of your degree?

-A lot of our courses, I'm doing one at the moment, sports nutrition that has a very big research to practice field in it, where we do look at all the research because that's obviously important.
-But then really understanding what people's lives are like on a daily basis, because everyone's different and everyone has different behaviours so really trying to adapt what we've learned in the classroom into real life situations where you're dealing with someone's health.
-I think that's probably the most important thing that I've learned.
+A lot of the courses I'm doing one at the moment – including sports nutrition, which has a very big research to practice field in it – we're looking at all the research because that's obviously important.
+But we're also encouraged to really understand what people's lives are like on a daily basis, because everyone's different and everyone has different behaviours.
+We're really trying to adapt what we've learned in the classroom into real life situations where you're dealing with someone's health.
+I think that's probably the most important thing I've learned.

 What makes a good student, and are they the same things that employees value?

 Paul: I think generally speaking, they are.
-One of the biggest things that we've noticed is the personability of people, so it's the social, emotional skills that people have.
-We are in relational environments where we are looking after people, we’re in a supportive area.
-So I think the ability to actually interact effectively with other people and be genuine in that.
+One of the biggest things that we've noticed is the personability of people – the social and emotional skills that people have.
+We are in relational environments where we are looking after people in a supportive area.
+So I think the ability to actually interact effectively with other people and be genuine is important.

-Obviously there's the professionalism that goes with that, we love to see people who are intrinsically motivated, who are actually passionate about what they're studying and what they're doing.
+Obviously there's the professionalism that goes with that.
+We love to see people who are intrinsically motivated and who are actually passionate about what they're studying and what they're doing.

-I think that's the beauty of these degrees is that they are quite personable, people have chosen them.
-So they've gone into this profession for a particular interest that they've got, and through those skills and then working with people to invest in people - that's where we really see them shine.
+I think the beauty of these degrees is that they attract quite personable people.
+So they've gone into this profession with this particular interest and skills, and then the start working with people to invest in people – that's where we really see them shine.

 What do you think employers in your field are looking for and how do you think UQ has equipped you with these skills?

-Laura: Dealing with people in a health field and dealing with their lives on a daily basis I think it's really important that you have a lot of empathy, and are able to understand other people's emotions, other people's behaviours and being self-aware as well.
+Laura: Dealing with people in a health field and dealing with their lives on a daily basis, I think it's really important that you have a lot of empathy and are able to understand other people's emotions and behaviours.
+I think it's also important to be self-aware.

-Probably initiative, as well, and being able to set goals and make decisions for yourself, is really important to be able to help other people to be able to make those decisions for them as well, especially in the health field.
+Probably initiative, as well, and being able to set goals and make decisions for yourself is really important so that you can help other people make those decisions as well, especially in the health field.
 If someone comes to you for advice, they really want to know that you know how to do it yourself before they'll trust you to be able to give them the same advice.

 If you could give me one piece of advice that would set me apart as a job candidate, what would it be?

 Paul: Because we are in the relationship business I would say, knowing your impact will actually help other people.
-So rather than looking entirely about what will give you the successes, actually thinking about what it is you're doing and how that can have a really positive impact on other people and I think the beauty of that kind of thinking is that applies to all of our degrees and certainly in general is about a helping other people.
+So rather focusing solely on what will give you the successes, actually thinking about what it is you're doing and how that can have a really positive impact on other people.
+I think the beauty of that kind of thinking is that it applies to all of our degrees and certainly in general is about a helping other people.

 What have you learned about yourself, since you began your studies?